bitcrowd/chromic_pdf/README.md

 * **Node-free**: In contrast to [many other](https://hex.pm/packages?search=pdf&sort=recent_downloads) packages, it does not use [puppeteer](https://github.com/puppeteer/puppeteer), and hence does not require Node.js.
 It communicates directly with Chrome's [DevTools API](https://chromedevtools.github.io/devtools-protocol/) over pipes, offering the same performance as puppeteer, if not better.
 * **Header/Footer**: Using the DevTools API allows to apply the full set of options of the [`printToPDF`](https://chromedevtools.github.io/devtools-protocol/tot/Page#method-printToPDF) function.
 Most notably, it supports header and footer HTML templates.
-* **PDF/A**: It can convert printed files to PDF/A using Ghostscript, inspired by the `pdf2archive` script originally created by [@matteosecli](https://github.com/matteosecli/pdf2archive) and later enhanced by [@JaimeChavarriaga](https://github.com/JaimeChavarriaga/pdf2archive/tree/feature/support_pdf2b).
-Created PDF/A-2b and PDF/A-3b files pass the [verapdf](https://verapdf.org/) compliance checks.
+* **PDF/A**: It can convert printed files to PDF/A using Ghostscript.
+Converted files pass the [verapdf](https://verapdf.org/) validator.

 ## Requirements

 * Chromium or Chrome
-* Ghostscript (optional, for PDF/A support)
+* Ghostscript (optional, for PDF/A support and concatenation of multiple sources)

 ## Installation